Mailman (City Letter Carrier)

 On the postal route, not particularly.
 I’m pretty easy going.
 I don’t really care when people just talk to you because you aren’t just a body.
 I mean they aren’t conversant and just want to talk about their accomplishments around the house, etc. Truthfully, it’s a waste of my time so I can tolerate it in small doses.
 If they get too long winded, I walk away and don’t give an excuse.
 I realize that wasn’t your question Rarely do I ever get complaints about my delivery or the time I arrive.
 The latter is out of my control.
 Mail is quite unimportant these days so many people don’t care when, or even, if they get a delivery.
 I can’t think of any stupid complaints.
 Every now and then there is a complaint or comment about mail being wet due to sweat on my arm.
 I don’t find that an unreasonable complaint, so for that customer, I try to keep her mail dry.

-Asked by Michael over 4 years ago
+Asked by Stephen almost 5 years ago

 Hey bro, have you heard the stories about so many people getting arrested and caught with the ballots one dude had so many in his car what do you think about this?
 People can cheat for well either way really some say Democrats some say Republicans